DR. JENNIFER LYNN WAGNER

 D2L Brightspace Tips: HTML Tricks

 The D2L toolbar includes many options for formatting your text content, such as adding lists and indentations to your pages, similar to Microsoft Word or Google Docs.
-You do not necessarily need to know HTML to create HTML pages in D2L.
-It is worthwhile to learn the basics, however, from sites such as W3Schools or MDN.
+You do not necessarily need to know HTML to create HTML pages in D2L; however, it is worthwhile to learn the basics from sites such as W3Schools or MDN.
 I've included some lesser known HTML features below that you may want to use.
-It is recommended to check all of your course pages with the axe DevTools extension for any accessibility issues (such as insufficient color contrast or missing alt text) that need to be addressed before making them available to students.
+You can either open the source code editor or use Insert Stuff and Enter Embed Code from the toolbar to type or paste in HTML code.
+Don't forget to check all of your course pages with the axe DevTools extension for any accessibility issues (such as insufficient color contrast or missing alt text) that need to be addressed before making your pages available to students.

 Highlight Text